Buying Property in Thailand

 A comprehensive examination of a title deed recorded at the Land Office should be done.
 You need to verify that the Seller has a clear and legal title deed of the land before you enter into a contractual agreement.

 The title search will trace the land to its first possession.
 It will reveal any registered interests on the land such as mortgage or liens.
-This title search will also verify the rights reserved to access to your property; the residential zoning, environmental and planning codes applicable in the area It is a good idea to make sure that you can build a structure on the land.
+This title search will also verify the rights reserved to access to your property; the residential/commercial zoning, and building conditions applicable in the area.
+It is a good idea to make sure that you can build a structure on the land by reviewing these requirements beforehand.

 4. Make a Deposit